Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 # Research Interests

-My research interests lie at the intersection of **computer vision**, **computer graphics**, and **machine learning**, with a specific emphasis on alignment and interaction analysis.
-I have explored diverse research topics, ranging from generative model for human-object interaction, 3D fracture assembly problem, and graph matching problems, aiming to develop algorithms that enable efficient and accurate representation for 3D world.
+My research interests lie at the intersection of computer vision, computer graphics, and machine learning, with a specific emphasis on understanding and generating 3D interactions.
+My work spans **3D generation** through diffusion and flow-based models, **multi-modal learning** that bridges different 3D modalities, **human-centric systems** that model complex interactions between humans and objects, and **optimization algorithms** for reconstruction and matching problems.
+My overarching goal is to model the 3D world through interactions - whether between objects, humans and objects, or humans themselves - using unified frameworks that can seamlessly integrate into real-world applications.

 # Publication